Kordight/YTPO/README.md

 # What is YouTube Playlist Organizer?

 YTPO is a program written with the help of the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
 This script can list similar video titles, and invalid video links, and save a report in `.txt`, `.csv`, and user-friendly `.html` formats detailing what videos are in a playlist.
 YouTube Playlist Organizer can also download videos from a playlist and save them as mp3 or mp4 files.
+YTPO also can save your playlist report to MySQL database.

 ## Setup